Ritabrata-Chakraborty/Portfolio/content/publication/clddgan-synthetic-data-2025/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Synthetic Sensory Data Generation Pipeline'
+  caption: 'Synthetic CWT Generation Pipeline'
   focal_point: ""
   preview_only: false